thevickypedia/pynotification/README.md

 ```

 ### Optional arguments
+- **dialog:** Boolean flag to trigger notification as a dialog in a popup window.
+Blocks process until user has pressed `OK`
 - **icon:** Custom icon to be used for `Linux` and `Windows` operating systems.
   - Linux: Choose any [pre-defined icons](https://wiki.ubuntu.com/Artwork/BreatheIconSet/Icons) or a `.png` file as icon.
   - Windows: Choose any `.ico` file as icon.
 Defaults to [notification.ico](https://github.com/thevickypedia/pynotification/tree/main/pynotification/notification.ico)